25 Free Signature Fonts for Logo Design

 14. Herr Von Muellerhoff

-If you are looking for something fancy, Herr Von Muellerhoff by Sudtipos is the font you need.
+If you are looking for something fancy, Herr Von Muellerhoff by Sudtipos is the signature font you need.
 This font was inspired by the intricate art of hand lettering and calligraphy in the 1930’s.
 It’s beautiful and precise and would be a perfect logo font for fine-art, high-class photographers.
 This font is free for personal & commercial use.
 Download Herr Von Muellerhoff here.

 15. Shellahera Script

-Shellahera by Ryan Prasetya is another font with an uneven baseline.
+Shellahera by Ryan Prasetya is another signature font with an uneven baseline.
 It’s made by scanning in handwritten brush pen.
 If you are looking for a font with a natural feel to it, this one is for you.
 Free for personal & commercial use.
 Download Shellahera Script here.

 Wildera by Lauren Lee is a fresh, new handwritten font.
 It’s elegant, feminine and free for both personal & commercial use.
 Download Wildera here.